Documenting the American South Logo

 So when you were growing up, you were sort of taught, or not even taught, that sex was something that was a part of marriage.

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

-Yes.
-Not too young.
-Just as I got a little older, I would learn such as that.
 I think I told you that I never did know who Santa Claus was, and my sister finally told me who Santa Claus was.
 I thought

 Page 13

 it was Santa Claus, sure enough, and I was always so afraid of him.
 I was scared to death of his face.
 We were living out yonder (not that house, the one beyond it), and my sister was grown then.
 I was talking about Santa Claus.
 She said, "Well, Louise, you know who Santa Claus is."
 I was old enough to know it, but I didn't inquire into things like some would.
 And I said, "No, I don't."
 She said, "Well, Ma is your Santa Claus."
 You see, my father was dead; he died when I was about six years old.
 I said, "She's not."
 And Evvie. . . .
 That was my sister.
 Her name was Evelyn, but one of the girls, the first one that died, nicknamed her.
 She couldn't say "Evelyn," and she called her "Levvie," and then they got to calling her "Evvie," and she's living now at Carrboro.
 She's ninety-two years old.
 And Evvie said, "Yes, you do.
 Ma is your Santa Claus."
 Well, it never was Santa Claus to me no more like it was.
 I really hated it that I found out who it was.
-I was old enough to be sorry that I learned who Santa Claus was. [laughter]
+I was old enough to be sorry that I learned who Santa Claus was.
+[Laughter]

 MARY FREDERICKSON:

-[laughter] You were talking the last time we talked about Christmas and how it was a celebration and there was a tree down at the church and everyone would come, and Santa Claus would be dressed up and he was giving out presents.
+[Laughter] You were talking the last time we talked about Christmas and how it was a celebration and there was a tree down at the church and everyone would come, and Santa Claus would be dressed up and he was giving out presents.

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

-And it would scare me to death. [laughter]
+And it would scare me to death.
+[Laughter]

 MARY FREDERICKSON:

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 We'd always have a Christmas tree, carry gifts, the people, one for another and put them on the Christmas tree.
 And they'd have a Christmas program.
 The children would have little pieces to sing and sing songs, and the older people would sing Christmas songs.
 And then